awais-124/react-student-portal/README.md

 # A FullStack Student Portal
-## Developed using React and Firebase
+## Developed using React.js and Firebase
 > ### Contains three modules
-- Admin
 - Student
 - Teacher
+- Admin

+---

 > ### To Get Started you need to setup Firebase Project
 > #### Update `firebaseConfig.js` accordingly.